Yonatanper/tenant-configurator/README.md

 # tenant-configurator
-A solution for SAP Business One Cloud Partners to accelerate volume business for pre-configured solutions
+A service for SAP Business One Cloud Partners to accelerate volume business for pre-configured solutions